 I’m getting a little tired of musicians coming out with wines, but here comes the Grateful Dead wine and who’s going to argue with that?
 There are already J. Garcia wines made by the winemaker from Clos Du Bois that came out about 8 years ago, and there’s also a line of red wines from Trefethen (who I like) called Grateful Red.
 But these are the whole band’s wines, made by Wines that Rock, and they’re called Steal Your Face after the 1976 album.

 My brother-in-law (trust me, he knows his Dead) tells me this album is “widely considered – by band and fans alike – to be among their worst.”
 Hmmm, that doesn’t bode well.
 I haven’t tried the wine yet, but according to the liner notes (the back label description – love that they call it liner notes) it’s a blend of Syrah, Petite Sirah, Zinfandel and Grenache.
 Hmmm again, since this also seems odd.
-Those are all really bold reds, so I’d have to taste test to see if they could all play nice together.
+Petite Sirah and Zin are really bold reds, so I’d have to taste test to see if they wouldn’t overpower the fruity Grenache.
 The blend is supposed to be inspired by the music though, according to the website: “Just as the band members would segue through various musical styles, this wine’s far reaching flavors melt seamlessly from one to the next… In honor of the band’s famous improvisational concerts that have brought joy to so many, this wine celebrates Mendocino County’s bounty of diversity and freedom of experimentation.”
-With that explanation, hell, I’m in.
+With that explanation, hell, I’m down to try.

 You might associate the Dead with other substances, but let’s take a look at some lyrics that would indicate the band’s love for the grape: